nestjs/docs.nestjs.com/content/fundamentals/circular-dependency.md

 > info **Hint** The `forwardRef()` function is imported from the `@nestjs/common` package.

-Here's the first side of the relationship.
-Now let's do the same with the `CommonService`:
+That covers one side of the relationship.
+Now let's do the same with `CommonService`:

 ```typescript
 @@filename(common.service)